AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/pull-request-tests.md

 ---
-group: contributor-guide
+title: Pull Request Tests | Commerce Contributor
-title: Pull Request Tests
+description: Use automated testing infrastructure to validate your contributions.
 ---

-## Automated Testing
+# Pull request tests

-Automated Testing infrastructure runs all required automated tests against code in pull requests.
+Automated testing infrastructure runs all required automated tests against code in pull requests.
 You can trigger automated tests by adding a comment to a pull request.
 Tests are represented both as pull request statuses and checks.

 The following sections describe the different kinds of tests that are currently available.

-### Semantic Version Checker
+## Semantic version checker

 Semantic Version Checker is a test that compares the changed code against the mainline and detects levels of code changes.
 It shows a list of changes grouped by the class (level) of changes (MAJOR, MINOR, PATCH) with an explanation of the change (Class was removed, [public] Method implementation changed, [private] Property has been removed etc.) The allowed level is PATCH.
 See [Backward Compatibility Development](backward-compatible-development.md) for more information.

-### Functional Tests
+## Functional tests

 Functional Tests are PHPUnit-based tests that check functional behavior from the perspective of a user.
 They click buttons and links in a browser, fill and submit forms, verify what is displayed in the browser window like real users.

-### Sample Data Tests
+## Sample data tests

 Sample Data Tests are functional tests that run on Magento Open Source with Sample Data included.

-### Unit Tests
+## Unit tests

 Unit tests are PHPUnit-based (for PHP) and Jasmine-based (for JS) tests that check the behavior of single methods of Magento Open Source classes.
 The purpose is to validate that each unit of Magento Open Source performs as designed.

-### Integration Tests
+## Integration tests

 Integration Tests are PHPUnit-based tests that check the behavior of a group of Magento Open Source components.
 They include three types of tests: